 I’ve loved them all and never say never as to what I will do next.
 What I do know is that I wake up every morning with a need to create art.
 It is how I connect with the world and express who I am.

 Kathy Halper became an artist after a career writing advertising.
-Over the years, she has explored many different mediums.
-Recently coming to the conclusion that for her, the artist isn’t defined by the choice of medium or theme at all.
-The artist is defined simply by the need to make art.
+Over the years, she has explored many different mediums and themes.

 While Halper will occasionally return to textile work, her work has become even more personal, showcasing her sharp humor, creative exploration and storytelling skills.
-In the past few years, she has created political narratives through oil on board, cardboard 3D paintings that tell stories of her life and most recently, contemporary folk art paintings inspired by personal travel and idealized space.
+In the past few years, she has created political narratives through oil on board, cardboard 3D paintings that tell stories of her life, contemporary folk art paintings and most recently, mixed media depictions of pandemic life.